Tornado Warning issued for Bradford by NWS - News Break

 Tornado Warning issued for Bradford by NWS

-Effective: 2021-07-12 19:42:00 EDT Expires: 2021-07-12 20:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-07-12 19:36:00 EDT Expires: 2021-07-12 20:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Bradford A TORNADO WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR CENTRAL BRADFORD COUNTY At 742 PM EDT, a confirmed tornado was located over Wetona, or 7 miles northeast of Troy, moving east at 25 mph.
-HAZARD...Damaging tornado.
-SOURCE...Radar confirmed tornado.
+Target Area: Bradford The National Weather Service in Binghamton has issued a * Tornado Warning for Central Bradford County in northeastern Pennsylvania * Until 800 PM EDT. * At 736 PM EDT, a severe thunderstorm capable of producing a tornado was located over Springfield, or near Troy, moving east at 25 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This tornado will be near Towanda, Ulster and North Towanda around 800 PM EDT.
-TORNADO...OBSERVED HAIL...<.75INalerts.weather.gov
+Tree damage is likely. * This dangerous storm will be near Wetona around 740 PM EDT.
+Burlington and East Smithfield around 750 PM EDT.
+Towanda, Ulster and North Towanda around 800 PM EDT.
+TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov

 Comments / 0